 SCWIST Award (Society for Canadian Women in Science & Technology) Award - $100

 To be awarded to a young woman, preferably in Grades 8 to 10, whose project shows the greatest curiosity, ingenuity, and innovation in design.
 The award is intended to encourage the student's interest in science.
 A student may not receive this award more than once.

 Ted Rogers Innovation Award (Rogers Communications Inc.) Award - $100, t-shirt and certificate

-To be awarded to an outstanding exhibitor or exhibitors with entrepreneurial spirit and a project that demonstrates commercial potential.
+To be awarded to an outstanding exhibitor or exhibitors from grades 7 to 12 with entrepreneurial spirit and a project that demonstrates commercial potential.